School Committee - February 06, 2025

 Go birds.

+I just want to comment briefly on the calendar as well.
 You know, the job of government bodies in setting up their structures, which includes calendars, is to do what's best for their function.

-all sorts of different holidays on the school calendar doesn't serve that purpose.
+And the function of the school is obviously to educate the kids.
+Having all sorts of different holidays on the school calendar doesn't serve that purpose.

 It doesn't serve the purpose of accommodating particular kids.
+It doesn't serve the purpose of fostering education.

 What it does is promote the individual holidays that are posted on there.

 And it values some over others by giving them a full day over a half day or a half day over no day.
+And to be honest, that's kind of inappropriate.

 The appropriate place to allow for accommodation of religious practice of students and staff is in attendance policies.